chromaui/learnstorybook.com/content/intro-to-storybook/react/en/composite-component.md

 Create a test file called `src/components/TaskList.test.js`.
 Here, we’ll build out our tests that make assertions about the output.

 <div class="aside">
-TODO: This needs to be vetted.
+TODO: Vet this, leads to warning on console about the actions not being defined.
+(Probably required prop could be dropped?)
 </div>

 ```javascript